 1. Participation- Stay interested and keep connecting

-Keep searching for those leads, take the opportunity to really use the tools provided in a virtual event, get to know what people do and their business on a deeper level.
+Keep searching for those leads, take the opportunity to really use the tools provided in a virtual event, and get to know what people do and their business on a deeper level.

-Make the most of your virtual tools, add background to your video calls with or without branding, straighten up your posture, present yourself as if you would in person!
-CEO, Dorian Smellie recommends during the networking opportunities be honest with the group the type of people you are hoping to meet during the event.
+Make the most of your virtual tools, add background to your video calls with or without branding, straighten up your posture, and present yourself as if you would in person!
+CEO, Dorian Smellie recommends during the networking opportunities be honest with the group about the type of people you are hoping to meet during the event.
 Dorian uses the example, “I am looking for two types of connections, people we can partner with and those in the manufacturing sector in need of our technology.”
 Providing this transparent and open communication structure removes the unnecessary, awkward barriers that can occasionally arise when communicating virtually.

 3. Presence – Be interested not just interesting

-In current times, organisations across industries such as Manufacturing, must learn to operate and work to assist each other to facilitate growth.
+In current times, organisations across industries such as Manufacturing must learn to operate and work to assist each other to facilitate growth.
 Therefore, ask questions.
 Be interested in what others do and be confident to ask, “How can we help each other?”
-By engaging with others, getting to know what they do, they in turn will be more interested in what you do and go on to share that knowledge with others.
+By engaging with others, and getting to know what they do, they in turn will be more interested in what you do and go on to share that knowledge with others.

 4. Positivity – This is essential, especially in current times.